pl3onasm/Imperative-programming/IP-Finals/2013/problem3.md

 Thus, the fragment's time complexity is in $\mathcal{O}(N)$.

 Note that we could have run an argument for a complexity in $\mathcal{O}(N \log(N))$ by stating that the outer loop runs in logarithmic time and the inner loop runs $\color{orchid}{\text{at most}}$ $N$ times (or $N$ times in the worst case), so that the nested loop's total complexity becomes linearithmic in $N$.
-This is not wrong, but an overestimate, as the tight bound is in $\mathcal{O}(N)$.
+This is not wrong, but an overestimate, as the tightest bound is in $\mathcal{O}(N)$.
 It is testomony to the fact that rough reasoning does not always yield the tightest bound.
-The same situation arises in [Ex5 of the 2018 resit exam](https://github.com/pl3onasm/Imperative-programming/blob/main/IP-Finals/2018resit/problem2.md#ex5-colorrosybrownmathcalonlogn).
+The same situation arises in e.g. [Ex5 2018 resit](https://github.com/pl3onasm/Imperative-programming/blob/main/IP-Finals/2018resit/problem2.md#ex5-colorrosybrownmathcalonlogn), and [Ex2 2017 resit](https://github.com/pl3onasm/Imperative-programming/blob/main/IP-Finals/2017resit/problem2.md#ex1-colorrosybrownmathcalon).

 ## Ex6: $\color{rosybrown}{{\mathcal{O}(N \log(N))}}$